“`html

 The more a program emphasizes practical, hands-on training over lecture-only instruction, the more accessible it is for students still building English fluency.
 Cosmetology, esthetics, nail technology, and massage therapy are all skill-based fields.
 A strong program puts you on the clinic floor working with real clients as early as possible — where language matters far less than technique.

-AVI Career Training’s curriculum is built around hands-on learning from day one.
+AVI Career Training’s (NO FINANCIAL AID FOR THIS PROGRAM) curriculum is built around hands-on learning from day one.
 You won’t spend months sitting in a classroom before you pick up a brush or a file.

 Small Class Sizes